johnfyoung/mobile-flashcards/README.md

 # Mobile Flashcards
 A flash card app for iOS and Android buit with React Native.

+This app allowed users to create decks of flash cards that can be presented in a self-graded quiz.
+A study reminder notification will pop up at 5pm every day.

+All data is stored locally on the phone.

+## Testing

+This app was tested on:

+* Samsung Galaxy S7, Android 8.0.0 (actual device)
+  All features are working.
+* Google Pixel 2, Android 8.0.0 (emulation, Android Studio)
+  All features are working.
+* iPhone XR, (emulation, iPhone simulator)
+  Can't get notification to work.
+The emulator returns permissions back as 'undetermined'.
+[This is a known issue with expo](https://github.com/expo/expo/issues/516).

 ## Specs

 * Use create-react-native-app